VenkatVishalV/android_device_leeco_x3/README.md

-Leeco 1s - LineageOS 15
+# LeEco Le 1s (x3) - LineageOS 15.0
 ==============

-This branch is device for building of the LineageOS 15
+This branch is device tree for building LineageOS 15 Rom for Leeco 1S/eco.

-Working

-Dont know

-Broken/Bugs

-Dont Know
+---

+# Build Information
+It still doesn't boot.